Success Rate of Contesting a Will?

 What grounds do you need to contest a Will?

-Another ground for contesting a Will is if a financially dependent relationship existed between yourself and the deceased and you have not received adequate provision.
-Proof of this can include:
+Another common ground for contesting a will is a family provision claim.
+This applies if you were financially dependent on the deceased and have not received adequate provision in the will.

 What happens if a Will is challenged, and is it easy to contest a Will?
 Even if you are able to prove one or some of the above stated reasons for finding a Will invalid, it will not be easy getting the beneficiaries to agree to changing the distribution of the Will.
 It is highly likely you will have to file a claim with the Court to even begin the process of consideration.
 Therefore, you will need to be ready to take the following steps: